Diversity, Equity, & Inclusion

 drafting the department's statement on DEI, which guides current and future policy changes, and serves as a public-facing reminder of our goals;

 drafting the department's code of conduct (in progress with the NAU legal team), which includes resources for reporting misconduct and seeking support, as well as guidelines and policies pertinent to conduct (including in the field);

-compiling data on diversity among our graduate student populations and seminar speakers, to set a baseline against which to compare future changes.
+compiling data on diversity among our graduate student populations and seminar speakers, to set a baseline against which to compare future changes; and

 I am also particularly interested in:

-incorporation of multi-cultural perspectives in courses and seminars, and inclusive teaching practices more broadly;
+incorporating multi-cultural perspectives in courses and seminars, and inclusive teaching practices more broadly.

 I am committed to continuing this work in my future positions, and am always happy to chat about this topic.
 We need all hands on deck!

 Below I have listed some of the literature and other resources that informs my understanding of DEI in academia, STEM, and the Earth & environmental Sciences.
 There are also much more comprehensive lists of resources that are community-sourced and/or compiled by experts, including this compilation by URGE and this one by GeoReading for Equity.